dxrsgn/cooking_llm_agent/README.md

 ### Calorie Enrichment

 Calorie calculation is implemented as a **static graph node**, not a dynamic tool.
 It runs automatically after recipe retrieval:
-1. Fetches per-ingredient calorie data from Nutritionix API
+1. Fetches per-ingredient calorie data from OpenFoodFacts API
 2. Uses LLM to estimate total calories based on ingredient amounts
 3. Enriches recipe objects before passing to the critic